 He was Deputy Director of the University of Maryland Rawlings Center for Public Leadership (2005-2007) and Maryland Field Director for the John Kerry Presidential Campaign (2004).

 As a Soros Justice Fellow at the American Bar Association (2002-2005), he worked to abolish the death penalty for juveniles, culminating in the landmark 5-4 United States Supreme Court decision, Roper v.
 Simmons.
 He was also Deputy Director for Amnesty International's Midwest Office (2000-2002) working on death penalty issues, police brutality, prison conditions, asylum seekers and prisoners of conscience.

-As a volunteer, he is a member of the Local Government Advisory Council to the EPA Administrator, a Board member of the Chesapeake Bay Trust, has served as President of the Maryland Mayor's Association (2009-2010) and Chair of the Port Towns Community Development Corporation.
+As a volunteer, he is a member of the Local Government Advisory Council to the EPA Administrator, a Board member of the Chesapeake Bay Trust, has served as President of the Maryland Mayor's Association (2009-2010) and Chair of the Ports Town Development Corporation.
 He was born and raised in New York’s Hudson Valley and has a B.A. from Goucher College in Towson, Maryland.